skyflowapi/skyflow-js/README.md

 }

 const options = {
-  required: false,  //indicates whether the field is marked as required.
+  required: false,  //optional, indicates whether the field is marked as required.
 Defaults to 'false'
-  enableCardIcon: true // indicates whether card icon should be enabled (only for CARD_NUMBER type Element) }
+  enableCardIcon: true // optional, indicates whether card icon should be enabled (only applicable for CARD_NUMBER ElementType)
+  format: String //optinal, format for the element (only applicable currently for EXPIRATION_DATE ElementType) }

 const element = container.create(collectElement, options)